Jul 10, 2024

 Interactive elements such as drag-and-drop functionalities or interactive charts enhance visual appeal and make the software more engaging and user-friendly.

-A design process that includes user testing and iterative improvements is crucial.
+A design process that includes user testing and iterative improvements is also advised.
 Gathering user feedback and refining the interface based on input ensures that the software remains intuitive, user-centric, and effective.

 4) Analytics and tracking.